-The District has the following recurring fair value measurements as of June 30, 2020:
+The District has the following recurring fair value measurements as of June 30, 2022:

-Government sponsored enterprises, municipal bonds, bond mutual funds and equity mutual funds classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
+U.S. treasury bonds, government sponsored enterprises, bond mutual funds, equity mutual funds, and money market mutual funds classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 Corporate bonds classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.